 With giant dragons guarding both ends of the street, and one in the middle for good measure, Kinryu ramen have their bases covered.
 Serving a Kyushu-style tonkotsu (pork broth) ramen, they have a garlic, kimchi and pickle station where you can help yourself for free, before slurping as you stand, taking a table seat or sitting on the tatami mats.
 Since they’re open 24 hours a day—you can enjoy before going out, after, or both!

 Kushikatsu: Food with a frown

 These delicious golden skewers come with a golden rule: never, ever, double dip.
 A local delicacy, kushikatsu can be pretty much anything, from chicken to cheese to veg, all deep fried and dipped in a dark sweet sauce—they’re unsurprisingly a great match with beer.
 The most famous restaurant, Kushikatsu Daruma is identified by the grimacing face of Daruma, with a loudspeaker warning people against double-dipping.
 Prices start at 120 yen per stick, so you can pick and choose as you like.
 Make sure to pose with your best angry face outside before you enjoy your dinner!

-Zuboraya is a fugu restaurant, identified by the giant blow fish suspended outside in perpetual inflation.
-A chain focused on the South Osaka area, they offer courses which included every part of the fish, including the no-longer-deadly part.
-Chefs train for years to be certified, so don’t worry—you’re in more danger from the mechanized clown across the street…
+Zuboraya was a fugu restaurant, identified by the iconic giant blow fish suspended outside in perpetual inflation.
+A chain with over 100 years of history, it was focused on the South Osaka area, offering courses which included every part of the fish, including the no-longer-deadly part.
+While locals are investigating ways to preserve the giant fish in its current position, the COVID-19 pandemic downturn sadly put Zuboraya out of business for good.

 If you’re in Osaka, check out our top ten list of things to do in the city!